 - The litter box is tilted to the side or rotated manually.
 The direction and extent of rotation depend on the respective model.
 In some models, the tilting movement is initiated by pulling a lever.

 - When the litter box is rotated or tilted, the litter falls through a sifter and the solid waste falls into a waste drawer.

 - With a single movement the drawer can be removed and the content disposed of.

 Pros and cons

 Sifting the litter by hand is no longer necessary in self-cleaning models, making cleaning easier.
 Faeces and urine clumps are collected in a waste drawer and disposed of in a single movement.
 If the litter box is additionally equipped with an activated carbon filter, it makes it less offensive to extremely odour-sensitive cat lovers.
-COSYCAT is a natural cat litter produced from wood, which must be replaced completely after about 4 weeks.
+COSYCAT is a natural cat litter produced from wood, which must be replaced completely after about 6 to 8 weeks.
 When the time comes to replace the litter, the litter box should also be cleaned out thoroughly.
 Since self-cleaning models are more complex, cleaning them out completely may entail more work.
 Tray, sifter and waste drawer come into contact with the litter and the waste and must therefore be cleaned from time to time.
 If, however, liners are used for the litter tray and waste drawer, this can reduce the work involved.

 Since several components are integrated into the self-cleaning types of litter boxes, most of these models are bigger than usual cat toilets.
 They need more space and the opening is quite high for young and small cats.
 Moreover, they are closed at the sides and the top.
 Many cats don’t like that because they like keeping an eye on the surroundings – even while using the litter box.